AshRouth/SOC/_motions/Failure of COP 26 GPEW Response to ‘climate genocide’.markdown

 Insert new policy CJ362

-‘Create a Royal Commission to establish the key factors and individuals that led to the UK failing to protect its citizens from climate breakdown and establish a legal process to bring the main offenders to trial.
-This will include examination of the potential to use Article 30 of the Rome Statute of the International Criminal Court and the UK’s International Criminal Court Act 2001.’
+‘To establish a legal process to prosecute the people most responsible for the UK’s having failed to protect its people here and abroad from climate breakdown and This will include examination of the potential to use Article 30 of the Rome Statute of the International Criminal Court and the UK’s International Criminal Court Act 2001.’

+[Note from SOC – One part of this motion is Out of Order on the basis that it seeks to significantly amend policy which has recently been passed by Conference]

-Insert new sentence into policy EC 776.
+OoO starts: Insert new sentence into policy EC 776.

 After: “hence, to promote more environmentally benign processes.” insert: “This will include a wealth tax of 5% on all assets over £2 million and 15% on all assets over £10 million, with the revenue raised being hypothecated for carbon removal techniques and technologies.”